2008 Presidential Dollar Value (2026 Guide): Errors List, “P”, “D” & “S” Mint Mark Worth

 2008 John Quincy Adams Presidential Dollar Value

-This Adams dollar stands out among 2008 Presidential issues for its notably higher frequency of edge lettering errors, particularly missing edge lettering varieties discovered in both circulation strikes and special Satin Finish specimens from Uncirculated Mint Sets.
+The Adams dollar stands out in the 2008 series for its notably higher frequency of edge lettering errors.
+Missing edge lettering varieties have been discovered in both standard circulation strikes and special Satin Finish specimens from the annual Uncirculated Mint Sets—a subset unique to 2007–2010 that features a distinctive matte surface created from specially prepared dies and burnished planchets.
+These Satin Finish coins carry an “SP” (Specimen) grade designation from PCGS and NGC.

 2008-P John Quincy Adams Presidential Dollar Price/Grade Chart